 Finding creative solutions requires you to go beyond standard operating procedures and consider the nuance of the problem before you.

-For customer’s with complex problems, in finding a creative solution you can build loyalty and show your company’s ability to meet dynamic needs.
+For customer’s with complex problems, finding a creative solution can build loyalty and showcase your company’s ability to meet dynamic needs.

 Data analysis, and a capacity to act on your findings, is critical for any experience leader.